 Along with the patient’s DNA and potentially that of the organ donor, the technique gives an insight into that person’s microbiome — the combined genetic material of the microorganisms that live throughout our bodies.
 Of all the non-human DNA floating around in there, the team found that an amazing 99 percent didn’t match anything in existing genetic databases.

-Consequently, around 96% of the physics of the universe, and over 99% of the organisms that live within us, are unknown to science!
+Consequently, around 95% of the physics of the universe, and over 99% of the organisms that live within us, are unknown to science!
 How much confidence does this engender in the theory of man’s evolutionary origins?
-Should we place our trust in this explanation, considering that it involves, not just our own lives, but the future of mankind?
+Should we place our trust — stake our lives — on this explanation, considering that it involves, not just our own lives, but the future of mankind?

 An interesting article, written by Caleb A. Scharf in Scientific American on March 12, 2014, listed a number of headings which deal with the things that science doesn’t know:

 - We don’t know why the universe exists

 - We don’t know what dark matter, or dark energy, is

 - We don’t know whether life exists anywhere else

 - We probably haven’t really figured out the quantum world

 - We don’t understand our own biology

 - We don’t know how the Earth works